Frequently Asked Questions About Pet Travel for Accredited Veterinarians

 If a country-specific health certificate is available on the APHIS pet travel web pages, that is the only health certificate the pet needs to enter the destination country and the only health certificate that APHIS can endorse.

 Airlines sometimes have requirements separate from those of the destination country for the pet to board the plane, so you or your client should contact the airline to determine their needs.
 If the airline requirements differ from the destination country, you may issue the airline's health certificate.
 Please remind your client that APHIS only endorses the country-specific export health certificate.
-If the airline does not require specific paperwork, you may use the APHIS Form 7001 for the pet to board the plane.
+If the airline does not require specific paperwork, you may use the APHIS Form 7001 (438.86 KB) for the pet to board the plane.

 VEHCS is APHIS’ online, secure electronic system for the creation; issuance (complete, sign, date); submission; and endorsement of hard copy health certificates for international export of live animals and germplasm from the United States to foreign countries.
 VEHCS allows USDA-accredited veterinarians (AVs) to issue and electronically sign health certificates through the secure server after logging in with their eAuthentication account.
 An AV’s support staff and exporters may prepare health certificates in VEHCS for the AV to issue and electronically sign.
 Once signed, the health certificate and supporting documentation for the submission are submitted electronically by the AV via VEHCS to APHIS for review and endorsement.